Agnès Varda: Cléo from 5 to 7 (1961)

 After La Pointe Courte, Varda made several documentary short films; two were commissioned by the French tourist office.
 These include one of Varda's favorites of her own works, L'opéra-mouffe, a film about the Rue Mouffetard street market which won an award at the 1958 Brussels Experimental Film Festival.

 Cléo from 5 to 7 follows a pop singer through two extraordinary hours in which she awaits the results of a recent biopsy.
 The film is superficially about a woman coming to terms with her mortality, a common trope for Varda.
 On a deeper level, Cléo from 5 to 7 confronts the traditionally objectified woman by giving Cléo her own vision.
 She cannot be constructed through the gaze of others, which is often represented through a motif of reflections and Cléo's ability to strip her body of "to-be-looked-at" attributes (such as clothing or wigs).
 Stylistically, Cléo from 5 to 7 mixes documentary and fiction, as had La Pointe Courte.
 The film represents diegetic action said to occur between 5 and 7 p.m., although its run-time is 89 minutes.

+Daguerréotypes (1976)

+Daguerréotypes is a 1976 documentary film directed by Agnès Varda, capturing the lives of shopkeepers and residents along Rue Daguerre, a small street in Paris where Varda lived.
+The film takes its title from both the name of the street and the term "daguerreotype," reflecting Varda's fascination with preserving fleeting moments in time.
+Through a series of intimate vignettes, the documentary explores the routines, stories, and relationships of local bakers, butchers, tailors, and other small business owners.
+With its static camera work and observational approach, the film offers a heartfelt and authentic portrayal of a community rooted in tradition amidst the evolving urban landscape.
+Widely regarded as a time capsule of 1970s Paris, Daguerréotypes exemplifies Varda's ability to find poetry in everyday life and elevate the mundane into something profoundly human.